 A new identity and attractive character are planned for the West Ryde Town Centre through a new master 'land use' plan being developed by City of Ryde's Urban Strategy team.
-Improvements to key public domain areas will see the creation of a series

 The core will become a pedestrian-priority environment.
 Existing open spaces will be enhanced, offering increased amenity to surrounding residential development.
 New developments and increased densities will be focused at the core, close to areas of high pedestrian activity, public transport facilities and open space areas.